breizhn/DTLN/README.md

 - [ ] Implementation of unit testing.
 - [ ] Maybe a python package.

-If you have any suggestions or you would like to contribute, open an issue or contact me directly.
+If you have any suggestions, question or you would like to contribute, open an issue or contact me directly.

 [To contents](#contents-of-the-readme)